-For example, a phishing email used in business email compromises may purport to be from the CEO or CFO of your organization and request a wire transfer be sent to a supplier in a foreign country.
-Spoofing emails can also be used by cybercriminals to gather sensitive information such as credit card numbers and personal information for identity theft.
+For example, phishing attacks used in business email compromises (BEC) may purport to be from the CEO or CFO of your organization and request a wire transfer be sent to a supplier in a foreign country.
+Spoofing emails or impersonation attacks can also be used by cybercriminals to gather sensitive information such as credit card numbers and personal information for identity theft.

 Email spoofing is possible because Simple Mail Transfer Protocol (SMTP) does not provide an authentication method.
 Today email address authentication protocols exist to combat email spoofing.
 However, their adoption has been slow.

 There are several reasons cybercriminals may spoof a sender address including:

 - To hide the email sender's true identity: This can also be achieved by registering an anonymous email address, but it is generally used as part of another cyber attack or scam.